-On Friday 7th October, Classic FM is teaming up with our sister stations across the Global family - Heart, Capital, Capital XTRA, Smooth, LBC, Radio X and Gold - for Global's Make Some Noise Day to raise money and give a voice to small projects that don’t get heard.
+It's Make Some Noise Day - and Classic FM is teaming up with our sister stations across the Global family - Heart, Capital, Capital XTRA, Smooth, LBC, Radio X and Gold - for Global's Make Some Noise Day to raise money and give a voice to small projects that don’t get heard.
 And there are lots of ways that you can get involved:

 Thanks to you, we raised more than ever before.
 It meant that Global’s Make Some Noise could give their very special small projects even more funding for their life-changing work with children, young people and their families.

 The Royal Liverpool Philharmonic 'dressed loud' at the Royal Albert Hall: